Angatar/mailman2/README.md

 As they are anonymous local volumes, docker handle where the files are stored by default.
-The data stored in these volumes can be used from other containers (e.g: for log management) by using the `--volumes-from` docker option
+The data stored in these volumes can be used from other containers (e.g.: for log management) by using the `--volumes-from` docker option
-Be aware that in case you use the `docker run --rm` option the volumes will be removed when the container is stoped.
+Be aware that in case you use the `docker run --rm` option the volumes will be removed when the container is stopped.

 In order to create a better persistence of the data of interest with docker you can use the "named volumes" capabilities.
 In case you whish to control the location of these data on your host with docker you can use the "host volumes" types.

-So if you require to keep data persistence on the future mailman container deployments with kubernetes or docker you have to use the volumes capbilities eg:
+So, if you require to keep data persistence on the future mailman container deployments with kubernetes or docker you have to use the volumes capabilities e.g.:

 ```sh
 $ docker create volume apachelogs